Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Introduction and main results

 Now let us go back to the Dawson-Perkins model.
-We would like to clarify our initial motivation that the process described in Theorems~\ref{thr:2}, \ref{thr:4} is indeed the limit of Dawson-Perkins process as $\gamma\rightarrow \infty$.
+We would like to clarify our initial motivation that the process described in Theorems~\ref{T1.1} and \ref{T1.3} is indeed the limit of Dawson-Perkins process as $\gamma\rightarrow \infty$.
 Let $Y^{\gamma}=(Y^{\gamma}_1, Y^{\gamma}_2)$ be a solution of \equ{E1.1} with $Y_0\in \LBE$.
-This process with our slightly relaxed assumptions on $\cA$ can be constructed in a way similar to the construction of Dawson and Perkins (see also~\cite{bib:cdg04}).
+This process with our slightly relaxed assumptions on $\CA$ can be constructed in a way similar to the construction of Dawson and Perkins (see also~\cite{bib:cdg04}).
 Furthermore, let $X$ be a solution of \equ{MP1} with $X_0=Y_0$.

 Clearly, the continuous processes $Y^\gamma$ cannot converge to the discontinuous process $X$ in the Skorohod topology on $D_{\LBE}$.
-Hence, in order to get a limit theorem, we use the weaker Meyer-Zheng topology (see \cite{bib:mz84}).
-Roughly speaking, convergence in the Meyer-Zheng topology means convergence for Lebesgue almost all time points.
-More precisely, for any $f\in D_{\LBE}$ let $\psi(f)$ denote the image measure on $[0,\infty)\times D_{\LBE}$ of $e^{-t}dt$ under the map $t\mapsto(t,f(t))$.
-Note that $\psi$ is injective and hence weak convergence in the space of probability measures on $[0,\infty)\times D_{\LBE}$ defines a topology on $D_{\LBE}$ that is called the Meyer-Zheng topology (Meyer and Zheng \cite{bib:mz84} call it the pseudo-path topology).
+Hence, in order to get a limit theorem, we use the weaker Meyer-Zheng ``pseudo-path topology'' (see \cite{bib:mz84}).
+Roughly speaking, convergence in the ``pseudo-path topology'' means convergence for Lebesgue almost all time points.
+More precisely, for any $f\in D_{\LBT}$ let $\psi(f)$ denote the image measure on $[0,\infty)\times\LBT$ of $e^{-t}dt$ under the map $t\mapsto(t,f(t))$.
+Note that $\psi$ is injective and hence weak convergence in the space of probability measures on $[0,\infty)\times \LBT$ defines a notion of convergence on $D_{\LBT}$ that is called the ``pseudo-path topology'' by Meyer and Zheng \cite{bib:mz84}.

 For the convergence of $Y^\gamma$ to $X$, it is not crucial that in \equ{E1.1} the noise term has the special form of a product.
-In fact, it is necessary only that the noise is isotropic, strictly positive in $(0,\infty)^2$ and vanishing at the boundary in such a way that it admits a solution with each coordinate nonnegative.
+In fact, it is only necessary that the noise is isotropic, strictly positive in $(0,\infty)^2$ and vanishing at the boundary in such a way that it admits a solution with each coordinate nonnegative.
 Hence, consider the equation